tomtclai/SiteSee/readme.md

 # SiteSee
-Learn about the neighborhoods, cities and countries around the world!
+Learn about the neighborhoods, cities, countries (and seas!) around the world

 <!-- Screenshots here -->